thomasWeise/oa/metaheuristics/randomSampling/README.md

 We therefore sort the instances based on the size of their search space (see [@tbl:jsspSearchSpaceTable]) and, for each instance, draw a [violin plot](https://matplotlib.org/stable/api/_as_gen/matplotlib.pyplot.violinplot.html) overlaid with a [box plot](https://matplotlib.org/stable/api/_as_gen/matplotlib.pyplot.boxplot.html) of the scaled result qualities.
 From the box plots, we can see

-- the median (the line in the middle, see also [@sec:meanAndMedian]),
+- the medians are the lines in the middle of the boxes, see also [@sec:meanAndMedian]),
-- the 25% and 75% quantiles (the upper and lower end of the boxes, see also [@sec:varStdDevQuantiles]),
+- the 25% and 75% quantiles mark the upper and lower ends of the boxes, respectively (see also [@sec:varStdDevQuantiles]),
-- the arithmetic mean (triangle symbol),
+- the arithmetic means as triangle symbols,
-- the 5% and 95% quantiles (horizontal whisker lines at bottom and top),
+- the 5% and 95% quantiles as horizontal whisker lines at bottom and top, respectively,
-- the outliers, i.e., data elements outside of the whiskers, as circles, and
+- the outliers, i.e., data elements outside of the whiskers, are drawn as circles, and
-- the 95% confidence intervals for the median (as notches in the boxes).
+- the 95% confidence intervals for the median as notches in the boxes.

 The violin plots in the background show us the approximate distribution of the data points.
 They are the wider around the horizontal axis the more often the corresponding scaled result qualities were observed in the runs on the instance.